Pandas and Tibetan Cultures of Sichuan, China ---- Trip Dates: June 14-28, 2008

 Website: www.KarmaQuests.com

-This journey begins in Chengdu, with a visit to the Panda Breeding Center and to Chengdu’s historical neighborhoods.
-Next stop: Wendy’s favorite town in China: Pingwu, with its stunning 500-year- old Buddhist monastery and spicy Sichuan cooking.
+The journey begins in Chengdu, with a visit to the Panda Breeding Center and to Chengdu’s historical neighborhoods.
+Next stop: Pingwu, with its stunning 500-year- old Buddhist monastery and spicy Sichuan cooking.

-Three days are allotted to explore the primary forests and alpine meadows of Wanglang Reserve, searching for sign of the panda and identifying plants and wildflowers with reserve naturalists.
-An afternoon with the Baima villagers, known for their colorful dress, dance and song, gives insight into rural people’s struggles in a fast changing economy.
+Three days (or more if you prefer) are allotted to explore the primary forests and alpine meadows of Wanglang Reserve, searching for sign of the Panda and learning about its daily habits and life cycles from Reserve staff.
+Accommodations are quite comfortable (see photo left).
+You'll also spend time with the Baima villagers, known for their colorful dress, dance and song, giving insight into rural people’s struggles in a fast changing economy.

 Top